 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

 Do you suffer from plantar fasciitis but want to create a walking habit?

-If so, picking the correct walking shoe is a vital step for easing your pain and speeding up recovery.
+If so, picking the correct walking shoe is vital for easing your pain and speeding up recovery.

 If you're a busy person who doesn't have time to read this entire review, we've simplified everything.
 Here is a table to show you a quick rating of the best walking shoes for plantar fasciitis.

-For more information, here is some general knowledge about plantar fasciitis and the top reasons why you should pick the shoes that we recommend.
+Here is some general knowledge about plantar fasciitis and the top reasons you should pick the shoes that we recommend.

 Let’s get to it!

 What You Need to Know About Plantar Fasciitis

 Plantar fasciitis occurs when the thick, fibrous ligament that runs along the bottom of your foot develops tears in the tissue.
 This long ligament, known as the plantar fascia, acts as a shock absorber for every step you take.
 When it becomes inflamed, it results in the most common form of heel pain.
 Plantar fasciitis pain can be felt near where the fascia meets the heel bone.

 The most common discomfort that results from plantar fasciitis is an aching or stabbing pain in the heel.
 But some people feel pain in the bottom mid-foot area.
 The pain develops gradually with time and typically affects only one foot, but it can impact both feet.